aws-samples/ecs-external-instance-network-sentry/README.md

 ## Introduction
 This repository contains the application source code and end-user guide for configuring and deploying the ECS External Instance Network Sentry (eINS).

-The eINS has been designed to provide an additional layer of resilience for ECS external instance in deployment scenarios where connectivity to the on-region ECS control plane may be unreliable or intermittent.
+The eINS has been designed to provide an additional layer of resilience for ECS external instances in deployment scenarios where connectivity to the on-region ECS control plane may be unreliable or intermittent.

 Deploying the eINS to ECS external instances will ensure that during periods where there is a loss of connectivity to the on-region ECS control plane, any ECS managed containers which exit due to error will be automatically restarted.